High Contrast Mode:

 How air circulates throughout your home

-Excess moisture in your home, often from damp basements or crawls paces, can lead to severe issues like mold growth, and pest infestations.
+Excess moisture in your home, often from damp basements or crawl spaces, can lead to severe issues like mold growth, and pest infestations.
 The 'stack effect' plays a major role in spreading moisture throughout your home or business by pulling air from lower levels, like basements and crawl spaces, into your living areas.
 This means damp, contaminated air doesn't stay contained—it circulates, affecting your entire home.
 Some "stack effect' issues you may feel include:

 • Temperature Control Issues: The stack effect can make it difficult to maintain temperatures in the building, especially during winter seasons.